caynine9/popgpt/README.md

 # PopGPT
-Opens ChatGPT in a browser extension popup window <br />
+Opens ChatGPT in a browser extension popup window
-For now it's basically useless.
-It doesn't read browser's logged in state

 ## Instructions
 - `git clone` to new empty folder.